1993 Horatio Alger Award Winner

 Argyros served as the United States Ambassador to the Kingdom of Spain and Principality of Andorra from November 2001 to November 2004.
 Ambassador Argyros is currently chairman and chief executive officer of Arnel & Affiliates, a prominent West Coast diversified investment company, with corporate offices located in Costa Mesa, California.
 He is also a general partner in Westar Capital, a private investment company.
 From 1981 to 1987, he was co-owner of AirCal, and from 1981 to 1989, he was owner of the Seattle Mariners Baseball club of the American League for nine full seasons.

 From 1976 to 2001, Argyros served as chairman of the Board of Trustees of Chapman University.
 He currently remains on the Chapman Board while also serving as a Life Trustee for California Institute of Technology.
-He is an International Councillor and Trustee for the Center for Strategic and International Studies in Washington D.C.; Trustee Emeritus of Library of Congress Open World Leadership board; Member of the Hoover Institution’s Board of Overseers; former Chairman of the Richard Nixon Library & Birthplace Foundation; Founding Chairman of the Nixon Center in Washington D.C.; Board of Regents for the Orange County Council Boy Scouts of America, as well as former Chairman and Board Member of the Council.
+He is an International Councillor and Trustee of the Center for Strategic and International Studies in Washington D.C., that provides world leaders with strategic insights on and policy solutions to global issues; Trustee Emeritus of Library of Congress Open World Leadership Board; former Member of U.S. Chamber of Commerce; Member of the Hoover Institution's Board of Overseers, former Chairman of the Richard Nixon Library & Birthplace Foundation; Founding Chairman for the Nixon Center in Washington D.C. ; Board of Regents for the Orange County Council Boy Scouts of America, as well as former Chairman and Board Member of the Council; Chairman Emeritus of the Arnold and Mabel Beckman Foundation, a major philanthropic foundation for scientific research.

 Argyros has often addressed America's youth and his advice is heartfelt.
 "The American dream is all about risk, reward, hard work, commitment, and dedication," he says.
 "Fight courageously for the principles you believe in.
 Use every resource at your command to improve and advance yourself.
 Create better lives for your families, work hard for the sake of your communities and your faith, and make this a better world.
 Success takes hard work and commitment.
 Remember that freedom and democracy will survive and prosper only if each of us takes personal responsibility for our actions and ourselves.
 We need to inspire people to reach high and dare to dream big dreams!"